Suggested Searches

 Basic Research in Astrobiology

 We conduct basic research that covers a broad range of topics within Astrobiology.
-Our work includes research into the origin and early evolution of life, and our branch is home to the Center for the Emergence of Life, which supports a holistic approach to investigating the origin and early evolution of life by integrating experimental and computational approaches in the areas of cosmochemistry, systems chemistry, molecular modeling, in vitro evolution, and synthetic biology.
-Our branch also conducts research to understand the nature and distribution of habitable environments and how biosignatures from inhabited environments can be detected.
-Our investigations into habitability and biosignatures include research that focuses on multiple planetary bodies both with and beyond our own solar system.
+Our work includes research into the origin and early evolution of life, and our branch is home to the Center of Emergence of Life (CEL), which supports a holistic approach to investigating the origin and early evolution of life by integrating experimental and computational approaches in the areas of cosmochemistry, systems chemistry, molecular modeling, in vitro evolution, and synthetic biology.

-Center for Emergence of Life
+Learn More About CEL about Center of Emergence of Life (CEL)